schemaanalyst/directedRandom-R-pkg/README.md

 ## Building Rmarkdown and Sweave (latex)

+To build the RMarkDown and Sweave you would need the `pandoc` and `LateX` installed in your current OS.

 The following commands are done in OS terminal command NOT in the R shell:

 ### Rmarkdown